- Location : St. Brelade, Jersey

 - Project Status : Construction

-Planned around a central linear staircase that allows daylight to cascade through the varying levels, the proposed house provides four levels of accommodation containing a mix of entertainment, open plan living and work spaces.
+The building is planned around a central linear staircase that allows daylight to cascade through four levels of accommodation containing a mix of entertaining, open plan living, bedroom and work spaces.
+A central courtyard, with a manicured landscape provides a physical connection to the outside and additional natural daylight deep within the plan.